schmitse/lhcb-starterkit-2022/README.md

 ## Acknowledgements

 Many thanks to Jonas Eschle for providing helpful comments when creating this tutorial and for his continued development of [zfit](https://github.com/zfit/zfit)!
+Parts of this tutorial are inspired by [Hans Dembinskis pyHEP](https://nbviewer.org/github/HDembinski/PyHEP-2022-iminuit/blob/main/iminuit.ipynb) tutorial for `Minuit`.

 ## Integrate with your tools